 Directors who are also our employees receive no additional compensation for their service as directors.
-Dr. Rosenthal was our only employee director during 2019.
+Dr. Rosenthal was our only employee director during 2018.
 See the section titled "Executive Compensation" for additional information about Dr. Rosenthal's compensation.

-The following table presents the total compensation each of our non-employee directors received during the year ended December 31, 2019.
-Other than as set forth in the table, we did not pay any compensation, make any equity awards or non-equity awards to or pay any other compensation to any of our non-employee directors in 2019.
+The following table presents the total compensation each of our non-employee directors received during the year ended December 31, 2018.
+Dr. Yaffe is not included in this table, as she joined our board of directors in August 2019.
+Other than as set forth in the table, we did not pay any compensation, make any equity awards or non-equity awards to or pay any other compensation to any of our non-employee directors in 2018.